 Lieutenant General Sir Barney White-Spunner KCB CBE – Partition: The Story of Indian Independence and the Creation of Pakistan in 1947

-A judicious and unsparing look at events of 1947 from a British perspective, international bestseller Lieutenant General Sir Barney White-Spunner, who’s book Partition was published in 2017 will talk about how the events of 1947 tore apart Northern and Eastern India.
+This lecture will be a judicious and unsparing look at events of 1947 from a British perspective.
+International bestseller Lieutenant General Sir Barney White-Spunner, who’s book Partition was published in 2017 will talk about how the events of 1947 tore apart Northern and Eastern India.